‘Dancing With The Stars’ 2017: Cast Reveals BTS Footage Ahead Of Season 24

-The Dancing With The Stars 2017 cast has been practicing their routines for the DWTS premiere and it’s almost time for them to show the world what they are made of.
-Some of the teams have posted some behind-the-scenes footage from their rehearsals and it looks like this season isn’t going to disappoint!
+The Dancing With The Stars 2017 cast has been practicing their routines for the DWTS premiere, and it’s almost time for them to show the world what they are made of.
+Some of the teams have posted some behind-the-scenes footage from their rehearsals, and it looks like this season isn’t going to disappoint!

-While there are already some clear frontrunners like the dance-experienced Heather Morris from Glee and performer Erika “Jayne” Girardi from The Real Housewives Of Beverly Hills, there are a few other serious Dancing contenders on Season 24.
+While there are already some clear front-runners like the dance-experienced Heather Morris from Glee and performer Erika “Jayne” Girardi from The Real Housewives Of Beverly Hills, there are a few other serious Dancing contenders on Season 24.

 The Dancing With The Stars cast was officially announced on Good Morning America exactly one week ago on March 1.
 Since that time, the “stars” have been busy trying to learn how to ballroom dance.
 It all starts with the basics but with only two weeks until showtime, those moves are pretty critical.
 Making it past week one of the dancing competition show is a mountain for so many of the stars.